CPK Insurance

 • Workers' compensation is required in West Virginia for businesses with 1 or more employees, with exemptions for sole proprietors, partners, and some agricultural workers.

-• West Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for salon suites, booth rentals, and shared beauty spaces.
+• Most commercial leases in West Virginia require proof of general liability coverage, which can matter for salon suites, booth rentals, and shared beauty spaces.

 • Commercial auto liability minimums in West Virginia are $25,000/$50,000/$25,000 if a cosmetology business uses a covered vehicle for mobile services or supply runs.